-How to Design a Room That Functions Exactly The Way You Need It To
+How to Plan a Room That Functions Exactly The Way You Want

-Those are all great questions, and definitely ones that need to be well thought out, but one of the questions I get most actually comes way before you need to be thinking about your decorating style, or how you’ll organize your home.
+Those are all great questions, and definitely ones that need to be well thought out, here's the truth:

-How do you design a room that functions exactly the way you need it to?
+How do you plan a room that functions exactly the way you need it to?

-Just because the original plans of your home included a formal dining room doesn’t mean you have to set that room up as one.
+Just because your home has a formal dining room doesn’t mean you can't set it up as your office.

-Or if you love to bake but feel like you can’t do what you love very often because you’re kitchen isn’t very big, it might just be a matter of setting things up a bit differently to function the way you need it to.
+Or if you love to bake but feel like your kitchen is too small, maybe it just needs a smarter setup to start functioning the way you need it to again.

 How to plan a room that functions well